Galigeigei-Z/HDA-Surrogate-Optimization/README.md

-# Explainable Sustainability Assessment and Optimization Framework for Toluene HDA Process
+# Sustainability assessment and optimization of a toluene hydrodealkylation process using surrogate models

 ## Overview